 This is an idea is like the idea is, and then I'll explain what the idea is.

-And so here in the age of um uh bat shit bioweapons, um kid you not, I mean, it's just it's really something.
+And so here in the age of batshit bioweapons, I kid you not.

-Uh here in the age of bat shit bioweapons, uh, we have the onset of a global depression, and we have the onset of a global um wonkiness with up and down and up and down with um monetary systems, and during that period of time, food supplies will be a prime consideration for everybody.
+Here in the age of batshit bioweapons, we have the onset of a global depression, and we have the onset of a global wonkiness with up and down and up and down with monetary systems.

-And so we can take um some lessons, we can do some cue shit here, okay?
+And so we can take some lessons.

-So we can take some past as prologue kind of crap, and we can say now is the time to get inventive, right?
+So we can take some past as prologue kind of crap and we can say, now is the time to get inventive, right?

-Uh I'm doing it already, it didn't dawn on me until now.
+It didn't dawn on me until now.

-So locally here, when the um uh uh crash came and we all went into to, you know, when the bet shit bioweapon showed up here in Washington State, we all went into isolation and started doing social distancing and all of that, we have all of those necessary effects and our food supplies, you know, the stores are all drained out.
+So locally here when the crash came and we all went into, you know, when the bat shit bioweapon showed up here in Washington State, we all went into isolation and started doing social distancing and all of that.

-Well, it at the same time though, um uh 47% of daily calories here in the US prior to the onset of uh bioweapon uh came from restaurants, and so that went and became null when they couldn't run the restaurants anymore, and all the restaurants closed down.
+Well, at the same time, though, 47% of daily calories here in the U.S. prior to the onset of bioweapon came from restaurants.

 But the food is still in the distribution system that they had for restaurants.

-So we have a uh enterprising uh local little store that uh dealt with restaurants and uh had sold products to them, and so the store decided, well, they're in the in the restaurant business, they're in part of that distribution system.
+So we have an enterprising local little store that dealt with restaurants and had sold products to them.

-They'll go ahead and find items within the restaurant distribution system and funnel them in to retail.
+They'll go ahead and find items within the restaurant distribution system and funnel them into retail.

-Group and food is this a weird little story I've got about uh being on vacation in Paris, and I you know, my wife sleeps in, I'm a morning guy.
+Grouping food is this weird little story I've got about being on vacation in Paris.

-Uh I had to get up early, I'm stumbling down, you know, I need coffee right off the bat, right?
+You know, I need coffee right off the bat, right?

-Uh it's like, oh, okay, and I go and get in the line and stumble forward step, step, step, step, step, get coffee, and while I'm there, I get all this other food along the way.
+And I go and get in the line and stumble forward step, step, step, step, get coffee.

 I didn't think anything of it, right?

-And then it then it dawns on me later after I've had coffee and started waking up a bit.
+Then it dawns on me later after I've had coffee and started waking up a bit.

-Who are all those people in that line?
+Well, wait a second, who are all those people in that line?

 Why did I have to wait?

-I had the food that was provided to the group, which was, you know, I didn't have to, I didn't have to have that.
+You know, I had the food that was provided to the group, which was, you know, I didn't have to, I didn't have to have that.

 I was just traveling on, you know, the wife and I were just traveling on our own.